mateuszbaransanok/Agitation-Dataset-from-2020-Polish-Presidential-Elections/README.md

 of use cases for such datasets and models, enriching the paper with an analysis of the Polish 2020 Presidential Elections on Twitter.

-## Interactive dashboards
+## Interactive dashboards and poster
 The outcome of our work is also available at [www.smart-wust.ml](http://www.smart-wust.ml/) in the section *Agitation*, where one can reach additional analysis and insights as well as examples of model's usage including the scoring of own entered text.
+You can also see the result of our work in the form of a [poster](assets/Is_agitation_flooding_social_media.pdf).

 ## Requirements
 Python >= 3.8